 The incentive fee payable by us to Capitala Investment Advisors may create an incentive for Capitala Investment Advisors to pursue investments on our behalf that are riskier or more speculative than would be the case in the absence of such compensation arrangement.
 The incentive fee payable to our investment adviser is calculated based on a percentage of our return on invested capital.
 This may encourage our investment adviser to use leverage to increase the return on our investments.
 Under certain circumstances, the use of leverage may increase the likelihood of default, which would impair the value of our common stock.
 In addition, our investment adviser receives the incentive fee based, in part, upon net capital gains realized on our investments.
 Unlike that portion of the incentive fee based on income, there is no hurdle rate applicable to the portion of the incentive fee based on net capital gains.
-As a result, the investment adviser may have a tendency to invest more capital in investments that are likely to result in capital gains as compared to income-producing securities.
-Such a practice could result in our investing in more speculative securities than would otherwise be the case, which could result in higher investment losses, particularly during economic downturns.
+As a result, the investment adviser may have a tendency to invest more capital in investing in more speculative securities than would otherwise be the case, which could result in higher investment losses, particularly during economic downturns.